BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_JC 2024-34_Guidelines on costs and losses_DORA.pdf.md

 6. Financial entities should include in the estimation all ICT-related incidents that, irrespective of the

-reason, were classified as major in accordance with Commission Delegated Regulation [OJ L, 2024/1772, 25.6.2024] [5] on incident classification and
+reason, were classified as major in accordance with Commission Delegated Regulation [OJ L,, 25.6.2024] [5] on incident classification and

 (a) for which the financial entity has submitted a final report in accordance with Article 19(4)(c)